getyoti/ios-sdk-button/README.md

 ```

 ### Notifications
-In case you need to change your interface before we are doing a network request, you can subscribe to the `willMakeNetorkRequest` and `didFinishNetworkRequest` notification from the `YotiSDK` class
+In case you need to change your interface before we are doing a network request, you can subscribe to the `willMakeNetworkRequest` and `didFinishNetworkRequest` notification from the `YotiSDK` class

 Swift:
 ```
-NotificationCenter.default.addObserver(forName: YotiSDK.willMakeNetorkRequest, object: nil, queue: nil) { (notification) in
+NotificationCenter.default.addObserver(forName: YotiSDK.willMakeNetworkRequest, object: nil, queue: nil) { (notification) in
     // Disable interface
 }
 ```